evanmiller67/resume/resume.md

 ### Background

-I am a software developer with 7 years experience with an interest in efficient and elegant solutions.
+I am a software developer with 8 years experience and an interest in efficient and elegant solutions.
 I believe learning through experimentation and exploring new ideas drives the creative process; ultimately helping deliver the bestproduct.

 I contribute where possible to the Open Source community, live an active lifestyle, and enjoy listening to music.